maspe36/PyBind11Test/README.md

 ## Building
 #### Building with CMake
+- Add the pybind11 distribution into the root directory
 - Open a command prompt and cd to this projects root directory
 - mkdir build
 - cd build